List of Wu-Tang Clan affiliates: Darkim Be Allah

-Dreddy Krueger

-A rapper with a birth name of James Dockery.
-He was affiliated at one time with both United Kingdom and Royal Fam but is now retired from rapping, concentrating his attention on being the A&R for most Wu-Tang members.
-He is heavily involved with the Wu-Tang's business and promotion, while running his own label: Think Differently Music.
-Think Differently released the compilation Wu-Tang Meets The Indie Culture in 2005, which featured Wu-Tang members and affiliates collaborating with well-known independent/underground hip hop artists.
-They further released a double disc album Wu-Tang: The Lost Anthology in 2007.
-He continued to work for compilations and side projects under the Wu's greater team.
-His name is derived from the horror film legend Freddy Krueger.

 Dungeon Masta

 A Brooklyn Zu fam member.
 He is affiliated with Ol' Dirty Bastard and Popa Wu.
 He is a producer and rapper signed to Popa Wu Records and currently under Wu Tang Management.
 As a producer, he has produced two tracks on Popa Wu's Visions of the 10th Chamber ("New And Improved" ft Buddha Monk and Da Manchuz and "Sundown" ft United Kingdom and Cuffie Crime Family).
 In 2005, he released his first solo project titled Project Oblivion with collaboration from Buddha Monk through Chambermusik/Duck-lo Records.
 Dungeon Masta produced much of the album.
 In 2007, three years after the passing of Ol' Dirty Bastard, Dungeon Masta formed the group Dirty Clanzmen in honor of him and his legacy.
 He has released various projects under his own label, Soh-Lo Pro Records, through Chambermusik Special Products.
 In 2008, Dungeon Masta Featured on Popa Wu's Visions of the 10th Chamber Part II along with labelmate Free Murda and various artists.
 Dungeon Masta has toured with Wu Tang Clan members Ol' Dirty Bastard before his death and Cappadonna.
 Dungeon Masta has also appeared on various Wu affiliated projects Solomon Childs Wu Tang 4 Life, Krumbsnatcha's The Resurrection of the Golden Wolf and many more.
-In 2019, Dungeon Masta released two singles, Hard To Breathe and Internal Bleeding, along with re-releasing the album Dirty Clanzmen - The Dirty Truth; In 2022, Dungeon Masta Has Released Multiple Projects Dirty Clanzmen - The Legacies Project and his latest solo project Dungeon Masta - T.M.T.A. he is currently working on new projects to be released on his new label Iron Flag Records.
+In 2019, Dungeon Masta released two singles, Hard To Breathe and Internal Bleeding, along with re-releasing the album Dirty Clanzmen - The Dirty Truth; In 2022, Dungeon Masta Has Released Multiple Projects Dirty Clanzmen - The Legacies Project and his latest solo project Dungeon Masta - T.M.T.A. he is currently working on new projects to be released on his new label Freedom Or Death Records (Formally Iron Flag Records).